rollup/rollup/docs/05-plugins.md

 #### `this.emitAsset(assetName: string, source: string) => string`

-Emits a custom file to include in the build output, returning its `assetId`.
-You can defer setting the source if you provide it later via `this.setAssetSource(assetId, source)`.
+Emits a custom file that is included in the build output, returning an `assetReferenceId` that can be used to reference the emitted file.
+You can defer setting the source if you provide it later via [`this.setAssetSource(assetReferenceId, source)`](guide/en#this-setassetsource-assetreferenceid-string-source-string-buffer-void).
 A string or Buffer source must be set for each asset through either method or an error will be thrown on generate completion.

+Emitted assets will follow the [`output.assetFileNames`](guide/en#output-assetfilenames) naming scheme.
+You can reference the URL of the file in any code returned by a [`load`](guide/en#load) or [`transform`](guide/en#transform) plugin hook via `import.meta.ROLLUP_ASSET_URL_assetReferenceId`.
+See [Asset URLs](guide/en#asset-urls) for more details and an example.

+The generated code that replaces `import.meta.ROLLUP_ASSET_URL_assetReferenceId` can be customized via the [`resolveFileUrl`](guide/en#resolvefileurl) plugin hook.
+Once the asset has been finalized during `generate`, you can also use [`this.getAssetFileName(assetReferenceId)`](guide/en#this-getassetfilename-assetreferenceid-string-string) to determine the file name.

+#### `this.emitChunk(moduleId: string, options?: {name?: string}) => string`

+Emits a new chunk with the given module as entry point.
+This will not result in duplicate modules in the graph, instead if necessary, existing chunks will be split.
+It returns a `chunkReferenceId` that can be used to later access the generated file name of the chunk.

+Emitted chunks will follow the [`output.chunkFileNames`](guide/en#output-chunkfilenames), [`output.entryFileNames`](guide/en#output-entryfilenames) naming scheme.
+If a `name` is provided, this will be used for the `[name]` file name placeholder, otherwise the name will be derived from the file name.
+If a `name` is provided, this name must not conflict with any other entry point names unless the entry points reference the same entry module.
+You can reference the URL of the emitted chunk in any code returned by a [`load`](guide/en#load) or [`transform`](guide/en#transform) plugin hook via `import.meta.ROLLUP_CHUNK_URL_chunkReferenceId`.

+The generated code that replaces `import.meta.ROLLUP_CHUNK_URL_chunkReferenceId` can be customized via the [`resolveFileUrl`](guide/en#resolvefileurl) plugin hook.
+Once the chunk has been rendered during `generate`, you can also use [`this.getChunkFileName(chunkReferenceId)`](guide/en#this-getchunkfilename-chunkreferenceid-string-string) to determine the file name.

 #### `this.error(error: string | Error, position?: number) => void`

 Structurally equivalent to `this.warn`, except that it will also abort the bundling process.

-#### `this.getAssetFileName(assetId: string) => string`
+#### `this.getAssetFileName(assetReferenceId: string) => string`

 Get the file name of an asset, according to the `assetFileNames` output option pattern.
+The file name will be relative to `outputOptions.dir`.

+#### `this.getChunkFileName(chunkReferenceId: string) => string`

+Get the file name of an emitted chunk.
+The file name will be relative to `outputOptions.dir`.

 #### `this.getModuleInfo(moduleId: string) => ModuleInfo`